Position

 What does a Transportation Manager do?

 A Transportation Manager oversees the logistics of moving goods from one place to another.
 This role involves planning, coordinating, and managing the transportation of products.
 The manager ensures that shipments are delivered on time and in good condition.
 They work closely with suppliers, carriers, and customers to meet delivery schedules.
-The manager also monitors transportation costs and looks for ways to reduce expenses without compromising quality.
+They also handle any issues that arise during transportation.

 View Transportation Manager jobs nearby